I love my Venetian blinds, they look so stylish! And, they are an ideal way to get the best level of light and privacy in a room.

 - Dry with a towel or microfiber cloth or hang outside to dry naturally.

 If your blind hasn’t been cleaned for a long time and has built-up dirt and grease, it will need more than a quick wipe over.

 I find my kitchen blind needs the most care.
 If I leave it too long I have grease and water spots on it that are more tricky to clean off the longer I leave it.

 For non-wooden blinds, you are safe to let them soak in the bathtub or take them outside and wash them down with soap and water.

-How to keep venetian blinds clean
+How to keep your Venetian blinds clean

 Once I have spent an hour or so cleaning a blind I always vow to keep it regularly cleaned because I know it will be much easier to keep on top of.
 However, it doesn’t always work out that way!

-If my blind isn’t very dirty I will usually opt for a quick vacuum with the dusting attachment or I will wipe over with a cloth.
+If my blind isn’t very dirty I will usually opt for a quick vacuum with the dusting attachment, or I will wipe over with a cloth.

 - Turn the slats the opposite ways and repeat.

 Of course, the more frequently you clean your blind the quicker and easier it will be to clean.
 Why not incorporate blind cleaning into your 10 minute clean up plan?
 That way you will never have to deep clean it.